-Small vessel disease is a condition in which the walls of the small arteries in the heart are damaged.
-The condition causes signs and symptoms of heart disease, such as chest pain (angina), shortness of breath, and other signs and symptoms of heart disease.
+Small vessel disease is a condition in which the walls of the small arteries in the heart aren't working properly.
+This reduces the flow of oxygen-rich blood to the heart, causing chest pain (angina), shortness of breath, and other signs and symptoms of heart disease.

-Small vessel disease is sometimes called coronary microvascular disease or small vessel heart disease.
-It's often diagnosed after a doctor finds little or no narrowing in the main arteries of your heart, despite your having symptoms that suggest heart disease.
+Small vessel disease is treatable but may be difficult to detect.
+The condition is typically diagnosed after a health care provider finds little or no narrowing in the main arteries of the heart despite the presence of symptoms that suggest heart disease.

-Clogging or narrowing of the arteries that supply blood to your heart can occur not only in your heart's largest arteries (the coronary arteries) but also in your heart's smaller blood vessels.
+Clogging or narrowing of the arteries that supply blood to the heart can occur not only in the heart's largest arteries (the coronary arteries) but also in the heart's smaller blood vessels.

 Small vessel disease signs and symptoms include: